 Yes, you can make bruschetta without tomatoes because bruschetta refers to the toasted bread.
 You can make the toasted bread and top it with various soft cheeses like ricotta or burrata, prosciutto, and fresh figs.

-Authentic Tomato Bruschetta Italiana Recipe
+Classic Tomato Bruschetta Recipe

 Equipment